← All Guides

 Summary Checklist

-Work through this list in order - temperature and cooling fix the majority of layer adhesion problems.
+Temperature and cooling resolve the majority of layer adhesion problems.